 This document outlines the status of the population, the proposed goal, objectives and management framework for such an international species management plan based on the principals of adaptive management.
-This framework is intended to provide systematic monitoring and evaluation procedures of management actions and their impacts, in order to learn and adapt.
+This framework is intended to provide systematic monitoring and evaluation of management actions and their impacts, in order to learn and adapt.

-The goal of this international species management plan is primarily focused on the biological dimension of maintaining the Svalbard pink-footed goose in favourable conservation status, whilst taking into account economic and recreational interests.
-To achieve this goal of the following set of objectives have been established in consultation with national authorities and key stakeholders:
+The goal of this international species management plan is:

+To maintain the favourable conservation status of the Svalbard pink-footed goose population at flyway level while taking into account economic and recreational interests.

+To achieve this goal the following set of objectives have been established, in consultation with national authorities and key stakeholders: